saschaabreu/pixel_art_maker/README.md

 ### Getting started

-Simply clone the repository and open the `index.html` file in your browser! *(Safari not supported)*
+Simply clone the repository and open the `index.html` file in your browser!